CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/difficulty_of_meaning.md

 This is **computational reality**.

 Meaning is a **structured object**, not a scalar.
-And structured objects are inherently hard to capture deterministically.
+And structured objects of this kind are inherently difficult to capture deterministically.

 ---

-# **2. Machines *Can* Capture Meaning — But Only at Enormous Cost**
+# **2. Machines Can Capture Meaning — But Only at Enormous Cost**

 A machine can attempt to capture meaning directly.
 Modern LLMs do exactly this.